visual literacy | Visual Literacy | Teaching Visual Literacy and Visual Texts in the Classroom | literacyideas.com

 • Is it a posed photograph?
 A natural scene?
 A documentary photograph?
 A selfie?

-Extension: You may wish to use this activity as a lead-in to a bigger topic, as it can make for a great introduction to draw out the students’ background knowledge and lead into a larger discussion or research project.
-This activity can also be easily adapted for a wide range of different types of images, for example, advertisements.
+Extension: You may wish to use this activity as a lead-in to a more prominent topic.
+It can be a great introduction to draw out the students’ background knowledge and lead to a more extensive discussion or research project.
+This activity can also be easily adapted for various types of images, such as advertisements.

 2. Engage with a Video Game